ubiquity/ubiquibot/README.md

 |
 ├── <a href="https://github.com/ubiquity/ubiquibot/tree/development/src/types">types</a> A set of schema and type definitions.<br> Why do we need schema? because we want to validate the unknown input and throw the error before the main execution.
 |

+├── <a href="https://github.com/ubiquity/ubiquibot/tree/development/src/helpers">helpers</a> A set of schema and type definitions.<br> Why do we need schema? because we want to validate the unknown input and throw the error before the main execution.

 ├── <a href="https://github.com/ubiquity/ubiquibot/tree/development/src/utils">utils</a> A set of utility functions
 </pre>